 Butter is a perishable food item that is far more sensitive to heat and cold than shortening.
 Because it contains water, it expands when frozen and contracts when warmed, which can cause a cake to crack if it transitions from one temperature extreme to another too quickly.
 Whenever dealing with a genuine buttercream cake, make sure that the transitions from hot-to-cold or from cold-to-hot happen as gradually as possible to prevent fissures.

-Instructions and recipes for my vanilla and chocolate buttercreams are included in my new book.
+The recipes are also in the back of my book, Cake Decorating with Modeling Chocolate.
 If you are looking for a great wedding cake frosting, there it is.

 You might also enjoy these articles: